tala-kiyani/Introduction_to_Machine_Learning/Chapter_01_Supervised_Learning/01-Linear Regression/README.md

 These results are nearly identical to those found using the Normal Equation, demonstrating that for a convex problem like linear regression, both methods converge to the same optimal solution.

 #### 📈 Visualization

+---
 The final plot shows the synthetic data points and the best-fit line discovered by the gradient descent algorithm.
+## Chapter 03: Case Study - Regression

+### 🏠 Project 1: Tehran House Price Prediction

+This project is an end-to-end case study focused on predicting house prices in Tehran using a real-world dataset.
+The notebook covers data loading, cleaning, exploratory data analysis (EDA), feature engineering, model training, and evaluation.

+#### ➗ Methodology
+The project uses **Ridge Regression** (Linear Regression with L2 Regularization) to predict prices.
+Key preprocessing steps include one-hot encoding for the `Address` feature and `StandardScaler` for numerical features.

+#### 📈 Evaluation
+The model's performance is evaluated on a test set using **Mean Squared Error (MSE)** and the **R-squared (R²)** metric.
+---

+### 🏠 Project 2: California House Price Prediction (Model Comparison)

+This project tackles the classic California Housing dataset to predict house prices.
+The primary goal is to train, evaluate, and compare the performance of four different regression models to determine which one performs best on this dataset.

+#### 📊 Dataset
+The project uses the California Housing dataset, available from `sklearn.datasets`.
+The target variable is the median house value for California districts.

+#### ➗ Methodology

+**1. Exploratory Data Analysis (EDA)**
+The notebook begins with an EDA phase, which includes:
+* Generating histograms for each feature to understand their distributions.
+* Creating a correlation matrix and heatmap to visualize the relationships between different features.

+**2. Model Training & Comparison**
+Four distinct regression models are trained and evaluated:
+1.  **Linear Regression**: A baseline linear model.
+2.  **Decision Tree Regressor**: A non-linear model that learns by splitting the data into branches.
+3.  **Random Forest Regressor**: An ensemble model that builds and aggregates multiple decision trees to improve accuracy and control overfitting.
+4.  **Gradient Boosting Regressor**: An advanced ensemble model that builds trees sequentially, with each new tree correcting the errors of the previous one.

+#### 📈 Evaluation

+The performance of each model is measured using the **Root Mean Square Error (RMSE)**.
+The notebook calculates the RMSE for each of the four models on the test set, allowing for a direct comparison to identify the most effective algorithm for this prediction task.

+#### 📊 Visualization
+EDA is supported by visualizations, including a heatmap of the feature correlation matrix.